rihemebh/delivery-microservice-devops/README.md

 - The flexibility to add new services
 - The ability to scale the service of orders independtly whenever we have a lot of demand

+Services :
 - Orders Microservice:
     - Create orders
     - Get list of orders
 - Product Microservice
     - Get list of products
     - Create new product

- This microservices communicate with an api gateway
+ - The microservices communicate with an api gateway

 ## Architecture